FineMan11/Final-Year-Project-/images/README.md

 | `dataset_sample.jpg` | Annotated dataset sample showing all 3 classes | Roboflow annotation view |
 | `system_overview.png` | System architecture / pipeline diagram | Thesis Fig. 3.x |

-## How to Add These Images

-1. Open your thesis PDF
-2. Screenshot each relevant figure
-3. Save with the filename listed above
-4. Upload to this folder or share with your collaborator to upload via GitHub API

-## Supported Formats

-GitHub renders `.jpg`, `.jpeg`, `.png`, `.gif`, and `.svg` inline in markdown files.